 For the purposes of the 2024 California Integrated Report, concentrations of total dissolved solids, specific conductivity, chloride, and sulfate above the upper level of the Secondary MCL range in Table 64449-B were counted as exceedances.
 Concentrations below the recommended level of the Secondary MCL range were not counted as exceedances.
 For concentrations between the recommended and upper levels, a demonstration that it is not reasonable or feasible to achieve the lower (i.e., recommended) level is needed to determine the appropriate threshold and identify if there are any exceedances.
 Without a demonstration of achievability, the level to use as the objective for 2024 California Integrated Report purposes is uncertain.
 Therefore, in such circumstances, concentrations between the recommended and upper levels were not counted as exceedances but were considered as evidence to place a waterbody in Category 3, indicating there is insufficient data and/or information to make a beneficial use support determination but data and/or information indicates beneficial uses may be potentially threatened.

-Additionally, secondary MCL pollutant data were reassessed using the annual average.

-A complete list of the CalWQA Decisions and updated recommendations status can be found in Appendix Q: List of Central Valley Water Board Decisions Revised Due to Use of Amended Chemical Constituents Objective and Secondary Maximum Contaminant Levels.
+For the 2024 California Integrated Report, data were reassessed . for waterbodies in the Sacramento River Watershed as described above.
+Data associated with the San Joaquin River Watershed, the Sacramento-San Joaquin River Delta, and the Tulare Lake Basin will be reassessed for the 2026 and 2028 California Integrated Reports.
+A list of the CalWQA Decisions and revised listing recommendations included in the California 2024 Integrated Report can be found in Appendix Q: List of Central Valley Regional Water Board Decisions Revised Due to Use of Amended Chemical Constituents Objective and Secondary Maximum Contaminant Levels.

-Data associated with the San Joaquin River Watershed, the Sacramento-San Joaquin River Delta, and the Tulare Lake Basin will be reassessed during the listing cycles for the 2026 and 2028 California Integrated Reports.

-.
+Assessments for Trihalomethanes

+In response to comments received on the 2020-2022 California Integrated Report, data reported as trihalomethane formation potential were removed from assessments for five analytes: chloroform, bromoform, chlorodibromomethane, dichlorobromomethane, and total trihalomethanes.
+In responding to comments received on the Draft 2024 California Integrated Report, it was discovered that not all trihalomethane formation potential data were removed from assessments.
+These additional formation potential data have been removed, and listing recommendations revised, as appropriate.

+See Appendix T: List of Central Valley Regional Water Board Decisions Revised Due to Removal of Data Previously Associated with Decisions for Trihalomethanes for a list of all affected decisions and associated changes in listing recommendations for these decisions.

+San Joaquin River (in Delta Waterways, Southern Portion) Pump Station

+The San Joaquin River Pump Station associated with station code CALWR_WQX-B0D74831187 was identified as a stormwater pump station adjacent to the San Joaquin River.
+It was determined to not be representative of ambient water quality conditions; therefore, the station and all associated LOEs were removed.
+Listing recommendations were revised for aluminum, iron, zinc and manganese decisions.
+See Appendix S: List of Decisions Revised Due to Removal of Stations Not Representative of Ambient Surface Water Conditions for the full list of LOEs, decisions, and revised listing recommendations affected by this change.

 Central Valley Region 303(d) List Recommendations

-There are 123 new waterbody-pollutant combinations recommended for listing in the Central Valley Region and 57 waterbody-pollutant combinations are recommended for delisting.
-If approved by the U.S. EPA as recommended, the Central Valley Region’s 303(d) list would be revised to have a total of 1,274 waterbody-pollutant combinations on the 303(d) list.
+There are 95 new waterbody-pollutant combinations recommended for listing in the Central Valley Region and 57 waterbody-pollutant combinations are recommended for delisting.
+If approved by the U.S. EPA as recommended, the Central Valley Region’s 303(d) list would be revised to have a total of 1,246 waterbody-pollutant combinations on the 303(d) list.
 Tables 6-2 and 6-3 below summarize new listing and delisting recommendations by pollutant category for the Central Valley for the 2024 California Integrated Report.
 A list of individual recommendations can be found in Appendix A: Recommended 2024 303(d) List of Impaired Waters.